 As Hunter S. Thompson said, when the going gets weird, the weird turn pro, and there is no one weirder than Alex Jones.

-They're a tag team of people who maybe haven't gotten along in the past or whatever, but they're really just a tag team until they inevitably break up and fight with each other.
+You know, they're a tag team of people who maybe haven't gotten along in the past or whatever, but they're really just a tag team until they inevitably break up and find out.

 As for me, I had a really difficult time trying to figure out how to cover this shit.